CodingGagan/markdown_test/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cloud-integrations.md

 <details>

-<summary>My CUR exists in a member account different from Kubecost or the management account</summary>
+<summary>My CUR exists in a member account different from nOps or the management account</summary>

-**In the AWS account where Kubecost primary installation runs:**
+**In the AWS account where nOps primary installation runs:**

-* Create an IAM User or Role in the AWS account where your primary Kubecost is running.
+* Create an IAM User or Role in the AWS account where your primary nOps is running.
-* This Role or User links to the Kubernetes service account for Kubecost via IAM annotation (see more below under Via Pod Annotation by EKS), or via User with an Access/Secret Key.
+* This Role or User links to the Kubernetes service account for nOps via IAM annotation (see more below under Via Pod Annotation by EKS), or via User with an Access/Secret Key.
-* This Role/User will assume a role cross-account to the account where the CUR and Athena are created (the payer account), allowing Kubecost primary in a sub-account to get data from AWS Athena in the other top-level billing account.
+* This Role/User will assume a role cross-account to the account where the CUR and Athena are created (the payer account), allowing nOps primary in a sub-account to get data from AWS Athena in the other top-level billing account.

 **In the account where the AWS CUR is generated:**